waciumawanjohi/katacoda-scenarios/your-first-supply-chain/step2.md

 This isn't a tutorial on kpack
-([you can find that here](https://github.com/pivotal/kpack/blob/main/docs/tutorial.md)) so we've done some setup for you, including creating an object that points to an image registry where your OCI image will be created, creating a service account for kpack, etc. Those objects are defined in `kpack-setup/kpack-boilerplate.yaml`{{open}}.
-We encourage you to trust in those objects and focus on the kpack Image object that we'll be creating next.
+([you can find that here](https://github.com/pivotal/kpack/blob/main/docs/tutorial.md)) so we've done some setup for you, including writing an object that points to an image registry where your OCI image will be created, writing a service account for kpack, etc. Those objects are defined in the files in `kpack-setup` which we'll apply now:
+`kubectl apply -f kpack-setup/`{{execute}}

+Feel free to inspect the objects just created, but we encourage you to trust in them and focus on the kpack Image object that we'll be creating next.

 # Define the object

-Let's create a file defining our object.
+Let's create a file defining our kpack image.

 <pre class="file" data-filename="manual-git-repo.yaml" data-target="replace">
 apiVersion: source.toolkit.fluxcd.io/v1beta1